 - 1. Operate Stewardship Council in compliance with state and federal regulations. - 2.
 Conduct financial audit. - 3.
 Prepare and adopt the annual work plan and the annual budget. - 4.
-Submit financial reports to DOE, as appropriate.
+Submit financial reports to DOE. - 5.
+Renew the Intergovernmental Agreement. - 6.
+Review and renew as necessary consulting agreements.